kernelsrinivas/solid_principles/README.md

 # Solid Principles in Typescript
-typescript basic of SOLID principles
+typescript basic for SOLID principles

 The SOLID concepts are